 Your task is to find the minimum distance between t trees if you plant them as sparsely as possible.

 The first line of the input contains two integers n (1 ≤ n ≤ 100 000) the number of spots and t (2 ≤ t ≤ n) the number of trees that need to be planted.

 The next line contains n space-separated distinct integers (0 ≤ ≤ ) the coordinates of spots where a tree can be planted.

 The program should print the minimum distance d between trees when planted as sparsely as possible.

 We can plant the trees as coordinates 1, 4, and 9 ⇒ the minimum distance is 4-1 = 3.

-We can solve this challenge by performing a binary search on the answer (the minimum distance between trees) and checking on each iteration if it would be possible to plan trees with a given minimum distance.
+We can solve this challenge by performing a binary search on the answer (the minimum distance between trees) and checking on each iteration if it would be possible to plant trees with a given minimum distance.
 There are several important conditions that need to hold in order for the binary search on the answer to be possible:

 For increasing candidate answers (different values of x), the value of the checking function should be :

 False False False True True (impossible for the first several numbers and then possible for larger ones).
 In this case, we’re looking for the first True (the smallest valid value).

 True True True True False False (possible for small numbers and impossible for larger ones).
 In this case, we’re looking for the last True (the largest valid value).

 In our case, we would like to plant the trees as sparsely as possible.
 So, we would like the minimum distance to be as large as possible.
 If it’s possible to plant trees with a minimum distance of x, then it’s definitely possible to plan them denser and get a smaller x.
 Therefore, in our case, the values of the checking function will be True True True True False False and we aim to find the last True in this list (the largest (most sparse) minimal distance between the planted trees).

-A naive approach to solving this problem would be to sequentially iterate over the candidate answers d - 1, 2, 3, etc., and check if we can plant the trees with distances of at least
+A naive approach to solving this problem would be to sequentially iterate over the candidate answers d - 1, 2, 3, etc., and check if we can plant the trees with distances of at least d.